 We are very excited to offer teachers and parents the Living Wetlands Interpretive Nature Trail "Discovery Guide".
 The Guide includes 16 activities for kids to do while visiting the wetland with their teachers or parents.
 Developed to meet Montana's fifth grade science curriculum standards, the activities promote individual learning and discovery in the outdoors through fun and engaging projects.
 Kids have opportunities to participate in scientific discovery and learn how organisms are interrelated in the wetland environment.
 There are lessons in species identification, opportunities to describe the functions of natural systems, and activities to define a wetland food web.
 The guide also provides an introduction to field journaling, guiding kids on a journey of viewing the world as young naturalists.
 There are activities that require writing, drawing, and quiet observing.
 The guide also pairs with the 14 interpretive signs and six benches that are placed along the trail, leading young citizens on their own adventure to enjoy and discover the wetland.
 Discovery Guides are provided to Whitefish fifth grade science teachers; they can be downloaded from the WLI website; or they are available from the Whitefish Lake Institute by calling 406.862.4327.

-We are excited to offer our wetland visitors a guide to the bird species that have been identified by sight, song, or sound in the Averill's Viking Creek Wetland Preserve.
+We are pleased to offer our wetland visitors a guide to the bird species that have been identified by sight, song, or sound in the Averill's Viking Creek Wetland Preserve.
 In addition to birds you may see in the wetland, the Bird Guide lets visitors know what to expect seasonally around the Flathead Lake Watershed.
 There are full color photos of identified species and a checklist to help you and WLI keep track of sightings.
 Bird Guides are available at our trailheads; they can be downloaded from the WLI website; or they are available from the Whitefish lake Institute by calling 406.862.4327.

 WLI is pleased to sponsor the Whitefish Lake Institute Stewardship Awards.
 Each year, the award is presented at the Whitefish Wine Auction and recognizes individuals or groups that took extraordinary measures to protect water quality in the Whitefish area.
 Nominations for individuals and groups are accepted annually.